 Examine the Relationship

 Dealing with overbearing in-laws?
 If neither partner can seem to wriggle out of their parents’ control, it’s reflective of their childhood.
-“If you had a very authoritative relationship with the parent where whatever mom/dad says goes,” says Metzger.
+“If you had a very authoritative relationship with the parent where whatever mom/dad says goes,” says Dr. Dion Metzger a relationships expert and board-certified psychiatrist who’s helped many couples deal with intrusive in-laws.
 “Sometimes it’s culturally related, sometimes it’s just parenting styles.”
 In extreme cases, she says, a partner might even discuss big decisions with their parents before talking to their spouse, which, intentionally or not, sends the message that they don’t value their partner’s opinion.
 So, both partners need to make a concerted effort to examine the relationship and understand how to better approach the dynamic.

 Form a United Front

-One of the most common extended family conflicts that arises is when someone — grandparents, aunts and uncles, etc. — criticizing how their grandchild is being raised.
+One of the most common extended family conflicts that arise is when someone — grandparents, aunts, and uncles, etc. — criticizes how their grandchild is being raised.
 But the good news is, since that’s actually an attack on both of you, it should be easier for you to stand up to it.
 “I almost always see the spouses unite [on this],” says Metzger.
 “To say ‘You know what mom and dad?
 This is how we’re doing it.’”
 This isn’t meant to drive a wedge.
 Tact is important.
 But the sentiment remains.

 Choose Sides Carefully.
 Very Carefully